Years writing: 12 years

 Most importantly though, as I’ve traveled down my own writer’s journey, I’ve realized what a gift writing can be.
 It truly is the starting point to expression, a way to connect with those around us.
 So hopefully, on here, we can practice our writing together.
 And maybe help one another on our ways as writers.
 I know I still have a ways to go.
 But I hope you will join me on the ride and I look forward to reading your own works as well!

 How long have you been writing for?
 What kind of writing have you done?

-Technically since Middle School.
+Technically I’ve been a writer since Middle School.
 For years, I’ve written original fiction, news articles, fan fiction, reviews, and blog articles.

 How did you become interested in blogging?

 The same way I became interested in writing fiction, I was curious!
 Additionally, I’m generally terrible at journaling.
 I try, but I rarely get to physically write out what happens to me every day.
 So when I can write about my daily life, opinions, and thoughts via a blog, I feel I can provide a ‘journal’ of sorts to any future generations.

 What kinds of literature intrigue you the most?